Cycle 2

 This task introduces answering inferential questions about an image.

-Instructors should attend to students’ current skills to determine how the students should write:
+You should attend to students’ current skills to determine how the students should write:

 What they should write ON: Students may use our printable worksheets, drawing paper, an erasable template, wide-ruled paper, or tri-lined paper.